What is the Expectations Theory?

 Expectations theory attempts to forecast short term interest rates based on the current long-term rates by assuming no arbitrage opportunity and therefore implying that two investment strategies spread in a similar time horizon should yield an equal amount of returns.
 For example, Investment in bonds for two consecutive one-year bonds yields the same interest as investing in a two-year bond today.

-- Long term rates used in the theory are typically government bond rates which helps the analyzers to predict the short-term rates and also to forecast where these short-term rates will trade in the future.
+- Long-term rates used in theory are typically government bond rates, which helps the analyzers to predict the short-term rates and also to forecast where these short-term rates will trade in the future.

 Types of Expectations Theory

 The assumption of this theory is that forward rates represent the upcoming future rates.
 In a way, the term structure represents the market expectation on short-term interest rates.

 In this theory, liquidity is given preference, and investors demand a premium or higher interest rate on the securities with long maturity since more time means more risk associated with the investment.